Draining The Oil and Water

-I Started with Draining the oil and water from the cooling system.
+First, I started by draining the water is left in the cooling system.
+There is very little left, but there is still some.
 As stated prior, I do not want to start this motor again until I get the old oil and water out and find out how it got there.
+Next, I drain the oil from the motor.
 This oil is thick and won’t pump out.
-Luckily there is a quick drain line, or what ever you call it.
-Into a five gallon bucket it goes.
+Luckily there is a quick drain line, or whatever you call it.
+So, into a five-gallon bucket, it goes.

 I spoke the to outfit that re-powered the boat.
 Its a brand new engine, risers/manifolds and related labor to the tune of five thousand dollars.
 In total the previous owners sunk over fifteen thousand into her.
 The out fit said the last owner was having an issue with a misfire.
 The guy that worked on it told me to bring it back, it might be a bad bent valve or head related issue.
 This is not about paying someone to fix this, its about doing the work myself to find out what is going on.
 Plus, how else am I to get the knowledge necessary to fix it.
 The internal combustion engine is not all that new.
 Now that being said, I will pull all the plugs to determine what I see there.
 Lets see what that reveals.